 Preparation

-- Add a few tablespoons, or more if needed, of broth or hot water.
+3. Add a few tablespoons, or more if needed, of broth or hot water.
 Mix well.
-Add the raisins and pine nuts, mix well and turn off the fire.
+Add the raisins, pine nuts, and capers, mix well, and turn off the fire.

-- Cook the pasta and combine with contents of the skillet.
-If the dish seems dry, add a few spoonfuls of pasta water and mix well.
-When the dish has reached its desired consistency add breadcrumbs.
+4. Cook the pasta and combine with the contents of the skillet.
+Add a few spoonfuls of pasta water and mix well.
+When the dish has reached a creamy consistency, add the breadcrumbs.

 Comments are closed.